Schromeo/ai-task-scheduler/README.md

     * Fill in your desired `MYSQL_USER` and `MYSQL_PASSWORD` in the `.env` file.

 3.  **Run the "One-Click Start"**
-    * This command will build the `gateway` and `worker` images, then start all 5 containers (zookeeper, kafka, mysql, gateway, worker).
+    * This command will build the `gateway` and `worker` images, then start all 5 containers.
     * (This may take several minutes on the first run).
     ```bash
     docker-compose up --build